Prospects for $B_c^+$ and $B^+\to \tau^+ \nu_\tau$ at FCC-ee: Introduction

 The Future Circular Collider (FCC) project~\cite{Gomez-Ceballos:2013zzn, Benedikt:2651299, Mangano:2651294} aims at a design of a multi-stage collider complex for $e^+e^-$, $pp$, and $ep$ collisions hosted in a 91~km tunnel near CERN, Geneva.
 The first stage, FCC-ee, is envisioned for $e^+e^-$ collisions at four different centre-of-mass energy windows: around 91~GeV for the $Z$ production, around 161~GeV for the $W^+W^-$ production, about 240~GeV for the $ZH$ production, and more than 350~GeV for the $t\bar{t}$ production.
 The $Z$-pole operation offers an unprecedented dataset not only for precision measurements of electroweak parameters related to the properties of the $Z$~boson itself, but also the properties of all of its decay products, such as the $b$ and $c$~quarks, and the $\tau$ lepton.

-The current FCC-ee design proposes to collect up to 150~$\text{ab}^{-1}$ of data at the $Z$-pole, corresponding to $N_Z \approx 5\times10^{12}$.
-A dedicated study of $\BcToTauNu$ decay at FCC-ee with such a dataset has been reported in Ref.~\cite{Amhis_2021}, and a similar study at the Circular Electron Position Collider (CEPC)~\cite{cepc_cdr1, cepc_cdr2} has been presented in Ref.~\cite{Zheng:2021xuq}.
+The integrated luminosity of the FCC-ee $Z$-pole data is proposed to be 150~$\text{ab}^{-1}$ in the original conceptual design reports~\cite{Benedikt:2651299, Mangano:2651294}, corresponding to $N_Z \approx 5\times10^{12}$.
+Recent studies in the FCC-ee design have updated such expectations to 180~$\text{ab}^{-1}$ and $N_Z \approx 6\times10^{12}$.
+A dedicated study of $\BcToTauNu$ decay at FCC-ee based on the original design has been reported in Ref.~\cite{Amhis_2021}, and a similar study at the Circular Electron Position Collider (CEPC)~\cite{cepc_cdr1,cepc_cdr2} has been presented in Ref.~\cite{Zheng:2021xuq}.
 Both have demonstrated promising physics prospects in this channel.
 In this work, we revise the analysis for $\BcToTauNu$ at FCC-ee and extend the work to a combined measurement of both $\BcToTauNu$ and $\BuToTauNu$ decays.
 As done in Ref.~\cite{Amhis_2021}, we focus on the hadronic $\TauThreePi$ decay for both $\BcToTauNu$ and $\BuToTauNu$ cases.

 It is worth mentioning at this point that, in the case of the $\BcToTauNu$ decay, the measurement of its branching ratio is hampered by the lack of knowledge of the $B_c^+$ meson hadronisation fraction, $f(B_c^\pm) \equiv f(b\to B_c^\pm)$~\cite{Mangano:1997md}.
 The strategy followed in this work is the same as the one adopted in Ref.~\cite{Amhis_2021}, which consists in using $B_c^+\to J/\psi \mu^+ \nu_\mu$ as a normalisation mode and therefore relies on its LQCD prediction~\cite{Harrison:2020gvo,Harrison:2020nrv} to extract a value for $\mathcal{B}(B_c^+ \to \tau^+ \nu_\tau)$.
 As will be reported in Sec.~\ref{sec:interpretation}, the relative precision of the LQCD prediction for this normalisation will be one of the main limiting factors in the determination of $\mathcal{B}(B_c^+ \to \tau^+ \nu_\tau)$.
 On the other hand, the $B^+$ meson hadronisation fraction, $f(B^\pm) \equiv f(b\to B^\pm)$, being known at the percent level~\cite{PDG}, does not pose an impediment for the measurement of $\mathcal{B}(B^+ \to \tau^+ \nu_\tau)$.